Natural Resources and Armed Conflicts

 Both scholarly research and media reports have made a link between natural resources and the onset, duration, and intensity of armed conflicts.
 Abundance in valuable commodities, such as diamonds or gold, is a potential source of revenue for warring parties and can motivate actors to start or prolong a conflict.
 At the same time, the scarcity of other natural resources (e.g. water or land) can also contribute to the outbreak of violent conflicts.
 However, the picture is not always that grim: in some cases, natural resource abundance or scarcity has stimulated cooperation and helped preventing or ending armed conflicts.
 This course’s aim is to look on the relationship between natural resources and armed conflicts.
 First, it will show how they can contribute to the outbreak of armed conflicts.
 Is resource abundance a curse or a blessing?
 Does scarcity lead to more conflicts, or exactly to more cooperation?
 Then, the course will discuss the role of environmental factors in ongoing armed conflicts.
 This section will shed some light on the role of ‘conflict resources’ in war economies.
 Finally, the course will look on the role natural resources can play in ending armed conflicts and peacebuilding.

-Midterm paper: In order to support the writing-process of the final paper, students are expected to submit before seminar 7 a paper with a minimum of 500 words.
-In this midterm paper, the students are supposed to explain the chosen topic and provide a first outline of their final paper.
-This structure will allow the instructor to give some feedback along the way (10% of the final grade).
+Mid-term paper: In order to support the writing-process of the term paper, the students are expected to submit a mid-term paper after session 8 of 350 words.
+The topic has to be approved in written form by the instructor until, ultimately two weeks before the mid-term deadline.
+In this mid-term paper, the students are supposed to explain the chosen topic of their final paper, adhering to the structure in the appendix.
+This will allow the instructor to give feedback along the way (10% of the final grade).

-Simulation: In the final class, the students will simulate in groups a resource-driven conflict.
-The students are expected to gather some information about the case prior to the class and to write as a group a brief policy paper for the actor they play (500 words) (10% of the final grade).
+Simulation: In the final class, the students will simulate the peace talks of a resource-driven conflict.
+Depending on class size, the actors will be assigned to groups of students or individually.
+The students are expected to gather some information about the case prior to the class and to write as a group or individually a brief policy paper for the actor they play (250-400 words) (5% of the final grade).